Genesis 26:7

 New Heart English Bible

 The men of the place asked him about his wife.
-He said, "She is my sister," for he was afraid to say, "My wife," lest, he thought, "the men of the place might kill me for Rebekah, because she is beautiful to look at."
+He said, "She is my sister," for he was afraid to say, "My wife," lest, he thought, "the men of the place might kill me for Rebekah, because she is very beautiful."

 Webster's Bible Translation